Obama confident he could have won the White House again - Nigeria Today

 The US leader’s remarks were made in an interview posted on the podcast “The Axe Files,” produced by CNN and the University of Chicago.

-Obama, who winds up his second and final term in office in just over three weeks, said he believes the American public still supports his progressive vision, despite having voted for Trump — his political opposite.
+Obama, who ends his second and final term in office in just over three weeks, said he believes the American public still supports his progressive vision, despite having voted for Trump — his political opposite.

+“President Obama said that he thinks he would have won against me.
+He should say that but I say NO WAY! – jobs leaving, ISIS, OCare, etc.,” he tweeted, referring to the president’s signature health care plan.

-He was philosophical and a little rueful about Democrats’ loss of the presidential election, when Hillary Clinton was defeated by Trump in a shock outcome almost no one predicted.
+Hillary Clinton was defeated by Trump in a stunning outcome almost no one predicted, and Obama was philosophical and a little rueful in the interview regarding the Democrats’ loss.

 “Losing’s never fun,” he tells Axelrod, a political strategist who helped craft Obama’s winning 2008 presidential campaign and then followed him to the White House.